MatiasGinart/sdk-ios/README.md

 - Ensure that the deployment target of MercadoPagoSDK.framework matches that of the application target.
 - In the tab bar at the top of that window, open the "Build Phases" panel.
 - Expand the "Target Dependencies" group, and add MercadoPagoSDK.framework.
--Click on the + button at the top left of the panel and select "New Copy Files Phase".
-Rename this new phase to "Copy - Frameworks", set the "Destination" to "Frameworks", and add MercadoPagoSDK.framework.
+- Click on the + button at the top left of the panel and select "New Copy Files Phase".
+Rename this new phase to "Copy Frameworks", set the "Destination" to "Frameworks", and add MercadoPagoSDK.framework.

 ### CocoaPods